World oil prices change differently

 By Leman Zeynalova – Trend:

-The prices for Brent crude oil are dropping, while the West Texas Intermediate (WTI) oil is rising in price on August 31.
+World oil prices are changing differently on Sept.5, as the West Texas Intermediate (WTI) oil is rising in price, while Brent prices are going down.

 ---